CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver.rst

 Notice how we implement functions ``f`` from the general system of reaction diffusion equations.
-We simply use ``<AdditionalTerm>`` tag and there we type arithmetic expression involving field names (tags ``<FieldName>``).
-In addition to this we may include in those expression word ``CellType``.
+We simply use ``<AdditionalTerm>`` tag and there we type an arithmetic expression involving field names (tags ``<FieldName>``).
+In addition to this, we may include in those expressions the word ``CellType``.
 For example:

 .. code-block:: xml